Moulage: Modern moulage

 These illness and injury effects are applied to training manikins or simulated or standardized patients for training or other purposes.
 Simulation staff attend training to learn these techniques.
 It is argued that the use of moulage in simulation improves realism or participant buy-in.
 Moulage is an emerging field of research for paramedicine, radiography and medical education, with researchers exploring how moulage contributes to learning in training.
 Military training utilises highly-authentic moulage techniques to desensitise to graphic wounds, prepare for battle, and treat injuries.
 New advancements in the field include using tattooed injuries and moulage through augmented reality.
 The level of authenticity required for moulage remains unclear.
+Bobbie Merica, author of the peer-reviewed book, "Medical Moulage: How to Make Your Simulations Come Alive" (ISBN 978-0-8036-2499-3), has also written on the definition and application of moulage in simulation training.
+The book is listed as required exam-preparation reading for the Society for Simulation in Healthcare's CHSOS certification at institutions including Walter Reed National Military Medical Center and California State University, Los Angeles.
+The Healthcare Simulation Dictionary, Third Edition, published by the Agency for Healthcare Research and Quality, cites Merica's definition of moulage as techniques used to simulate injury, disease, aging, and other physical characteristics specific to a training scenario.
+In 2017, Fox 4 News (Kansas City) broadcast a segment on a multisensory sepsis recognition simulation developed by Merica in collaboration with Dr. Cathy D. Graham, then Corporate Director of Clinical Education and Research at Truman Medical Centers.